AndresGQuiros/COMSOL-PEST_iES/README.md

 ```
 For parallel computing several servers must be open.

 The port for comsol connection is in the first line of the Run_Inversion.m file.
 Default is usually 2036.
+If open another port the first line [mphstart(2036)] of the *Run_Coupled_FWD.m* file must be changed
-For parallel each subfolder will require a different Run_Inversion.m file with a differnt port number in the first line (or a try/catch command with multiple ports).
+For parallel each subfolder will require a different *Run_Coupled_FWD.m* file with a differnt port number in the first line (or a try/catch command with multiple ports).

 To run the iterative Ensemble Smoother with PEST++ from the working folder run
 ```